New X-ray technique may lead to better, cleaner fuel injectors for automobilesFebruary 19, 2008

 “Research in this area has been a predicament for some time, and there has been a great need for accurate experimental measurement,” Fezzaa said.
 “Now we can capture the internal structure of the jet and map its velocity with clarity and confidence, which wasn't possible before.”

 Fezzaa and his colleagues, along with collaborators from Visteon Corp. developed a new ultrafast synchrotron X-ray full-field phase contrast imaging technique and used it to reveal instantaneous velocity and internal structure of these optically dense sprays.
-This work is highlighted in the Advance Online Publication of the journal Nature Physics.
+This work is highlighted in the Advance Online Publication of the journal Nature Physics in an article titled "Ultrafast X-ray study of dense-liquid-jet flow dynamics using structure-tracking velocimetry."

 A key to the experiment was taking advantage of the special properties of the X-ray beam generated at the APS.
 Unlike hospital x-rays, the synchrotron x-rays are a trillion times brighter and come in very short pulses with durations as little as 0.1 nanoseconds.